 Many incidences of sexting occur between teenagers.
 In Texas, teen sexting of a sexual depiction of a minor under age 18 to another minor is a Class C misdemeanor, punishable by a fine of up to $500.
 If, however, it occurred within the context of a dating relationship and the sender and recipient were no more than two years apart in age, this may be used effectively as a defense, even if one of the two was over age 18.
 Sexting that is used as a means of bullying or harassing, however, may subject the sender to enhanced charges.

 Internet sex crimes are serious offenses for which potential punishments are severe and life-changing.
 In addition to jail time and fines, if convicted, you could be required to register as a sex offender, possibly for the remainder of your life.
-These harsh penalties can often be avoided if a top-rated sex crimes defense attorney represents you.
+These harsh penalties can often be avoided if a top-rated Houston sex crimes defense lawyer represents you.
 Call the offices of Mary E. Conn Law, a Houston defense lawyer with more than 30 years of experience in criminal defense and the highest obtainable ratings from clients and peers in the legal community.
 It is important to bring Mary E. Conn Law on board as soon as possible if you have been arrested or questioned concerning an online sexual offense.
 Make the call to Mary E. Conn Law immediately for your free consultation.